jensim/bitbucket_server_cli/docs/Ideas.md

 Ideas:
 ----
+-[ ] Disaster recovery
+  - Set up all projects
+  - Set up all repos
+  - Push all history
 -[ ] Set up integration-test bitbucket server
 -[ ] `Prune` subcommand, remove directories not found in bitbucket -[ ] Separate `Structopt`-structs from valid domain structs and contain that logic